Cystoscopy for Women

 - You will be positioned on an exam table on your back with your knees up and spread apart.
 Your feet will be placed in stirrups.

-- A numbing medicine will be put into your urethra using a soft, thin tube called a catheter.
+- A numbing medicine in the form of a gel will be put into your urethra.
 This may be mildly uncomfortable until the area is numb.

-- Once the urethra is numb and/or the anesthesia has taken effect, the doctor will put the cystoscope into the urethra.
+- Once the urethra is numb and/or the anesthesia has taken effect, the healthcare provider will put the cystoscope into the urethra.
 You may have some discomfort when this is done.

-- As the cystoscope is passed through the urethra, the doctor will check the lining.
+- As the cystoscope is passed through the urethra, the healthcare provider will check the lining.
 The cystoscope will be moved up until it reaches the bladder.

-- The doctor will check the bladder for any abnormalities.
+- The healthcare provider will check the bladder for any abnormalities.
 A long, thin tool may be passed through the cystoscope to take out a piece of bladder tissue for testing.
 A urine sample may be taken from the bladder, too.

 - The cystoscope will be carefully removed after the procedure has been completed.